Sal-Fakoya/Python-Tkinter/README.md

      3. Cab booking App

          #### Calculator App:
-        In the `Calculator_App` folder, there is a `Calculator_App_V2.py` script.
+        The `Calculator_App` folder has a `Calculator_App_V2.py` script.
-          - The `Calculator_App_V2.py` is a simple arithmetic calculator app made in python using tkinter library.
+          - The `Calculator_App_V2.py` is a simple arithmetic calculator app made in Python using Tkinter library.
           - It collects and evaluates expressions using the buttons in the calculator.
           - Operations it can perform include addition, subtraction, multiplication, and division.
           - It can also clear the calculator screen and show history.
-The history is a scrollable listbox in x and y directions.
+The history is a scrollable Listbox in x and y directions.
+          - The calculator is expandable, meaning the widgets and text sizes on the buttons increase when the window size is increased or maximized as desired.

      ### 2. Tkinter tutorial
      Tkinter tutorial folder contains scripts on tkinter lessons: including tkinter widgets and commands.